Can you sign a quantum state?: Preliminaries

+where the expectation is over the keys and classical randomness used by \Enc.
+Intuitively, a notion of authentication requires that, conditioned on acceptance, this map is the identity on $M$.

-All the spaces have $\poly(\secpar)$ bits or qubits; $\EK$ and $\DK$ are classical and $C$ and $M$ are quantum.
-We assume w.l.o.g. that \dk also includes \ek, and \ek also includes \secpar.
-Setting $\ek=\dk$ in \expref{Definition}{def:PKQE} yields symmetric-key quantum encryption (\SKQE), letting $\Enc$ and $\Dec$ be classical algorithms yields \PKE. \textbf{Quantum security.} The standard one-time quantum authentication notion is ``\DNS''~\cite{DNS12}.
-It states that, for any attack map $\Lambda$, the ``effective map'' $\mathbb{E}_k [\Dec_k \circ \Lambda \circ \Enc_k]$ is equivalent to a combination of the identity and a ``discard'' map, along with some map on the adversary's private space.
+The standard one-time quantum authentication notion is ``\DNS''~\cite{DNS12}.
+It states that, for any attack map $\Lambda$, the effective attack map $\mathbb{E}_k [\Dec_k \circ \Lambda \circ \Enc_k]$ is equivalent to a combination of the identity and a ``discard'' map, along with some map on the adversary's private space.
 This provides for authentication of the plaintext only~\cite{AGM18}.
 A stronger notion, called quantum ciphertext authentication (\QCA,) prevents any adversarial modification of the ciphertext~\cite{AGM18} by placing further constraints on the simulator.
-While \DNS and \QCA are information-theoretic notions, it is straightforward to define variants which only require security against QPTs; we denote these by \cDNS and \cQCA, respectively.
-All of these notions can be achieved with a simple scheme, as follows~\cite{ABE10,DNS12,AGM18}.
-The key selects a random element $C_k$ of the Clifford group.
-Encryption maps $\rho$ to $C_k \left( \rho \otimes \egoketbra{0^\secpar} \right) C_k^\dagger$.
-Decryption undoes $C_k$, and rejects if any of the attached qubits yield a non-zero measurement.
-See also \expref{Section}{sec:DNSandQCA}.
+Here, we recall both notions.